afally/test-personality/README.md

 lerna run --parallel start
 ```

-## To run the docker application (Backend only)
+## To run the docker application

-navigate to the express-backend directory
+navigate to the root directory

-cd express-backend
+cd simpersonality

 ```
 docker-compose build